-11. How can NEPA, which specifically recognized the "profound impact of man's activity on the interrelations of all components of the natural environment, particularly the profound influences of population growth, high-density urbanization..." not applied at any level to these changes brought about by U.S. government agency?
+11. How can NEPA, which specifically recognized the "profound impact of man's activity on the interrelations of all components of the natural environment, particularly the profound influences of population growth, high-density urbanization..." not be applied at any level to these changes brought about by U.S. government agency?
 The profound changes to the natural and human environment impacting my life as result of population growth are enormous over 40 years.
-If NEPA had been applied properly to immigration programs, such as refugee programs, the areas that I live and enjoy nature in might not look like they do today.
+If NEPA had been applied properly to immigration programs, such as refugee programs, the areas that I live and enjoy nature in might not look as they do today.
 NEPA needs to be applied, as intended, to immigration-related population growth.
-This historic oversight is gross and cannot continue.
+The lack of any framework to analyze immigration related impacts in these agencies according to NEPA rules is currently enabling the Biden Administration to open the spigot on the flow of immigrants into this country, deliberately fueling population growth without even telling the public any of the details.
+This is a gross and historic oversight and must not be allowed to continue.